tan200224/SampleTodo/README.md

 The following **additional** features are implemented:

+* [ ] User can customize their Todo app skins
+* [ ] User can set deadlines for their todo items
-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] User can receive notification when the deadlines is almost meet

 ## Video Walkthrough